court-johnson/Tutorial/README.md

-# Tutorial
+# GitHub Tutorial

-This is my tutorial repository.
+Practing opening repository and pushing to GitHub